Instituto-i2ds/packer-jupyterhub-digitalocean/README.md

 # packer-ubuntu20.04
-Packer template to build Ubuntu 20.04 image  for virtualbox (Vagrant).
+Packer template to build a Jupyterhub image to use with Digital Ocean.

-Packer template to build Ubuntu 20.04 image  for virtualbox (Vagrant).
-Ubuntu is discontinuing support for the Debian-installer based classic server installer from 20.04 LTS (Focal Fossa) making the way for subiquity server installer.
-This template use subiquity with cloud-init template to build the image.
+Packer template to build a Jupyterhub image to use with Digital Ocean.
+The image will use A simple The Littlest JupyterHub, a distribution for a small (0-100) number of users on a single server.
+More details at: https://tljh.jupyter.org/

 ## Requirements